Jaggernaut555/midi-mixer-push-to-talk/README.md

 This creates a wheel that presses the left arrow key on volume down and the right arrow on volume up.
 On pressing the `assign` button it will toggle to pressing the down arrow on volume down and up arrow on volume up.

 A wheel requires a volume up and down argument separated by a forward slash `/`.
 Each side of the divider follows the same rules as regular key codes described above.
 By pressing the `assign` button of a group you can toggle between up to two sets of keycodes for volume up and down.
-You can add another keycode in square brackets to either or both sides of the divider to specify the alternate keycodes (e.g. `~37(left)[~40(down)]/~39(right)[~38(up)]` will let you toggle between left/right arrow keys and down/up arrow keys).
+You can add another keycode in square brackets to either or both sides of the divider to specify the alternate keycodes (e.g. the `[~40(down)]` and `[~38(up)]` in the example).
 The names specified for each code will be what shows in the dropdown menu. (e.g. `Wheel left/right (down/up)`).
 A detailed example can be found below.

 ### Explanation of example setting